Kevin Telford: firstname.lastname@example.org

 Admission to Upper Division

 By April 1st of the second semester of the sophomore year, the student is required to make an application in writing to the Modern Languages Chair for admission to upper division.
 Normally the student should have accrued at least 6 hours of credit at the 200 level or above before applying to upper division.

 - Overall grade point average (GPA) of 2.0.

 - A grade point average (GPA) of 2.80 in major language courses.

-- Twelve hours or demonstrated proficiency through the intermediate level of a second foreign language.
+- Progress towards demonstrated proficiency through the intermediate level of a second foreign language.

 Admission to Upper Division – Adolescence Education majors

-- An overall grade point average of 2.75 or better for all completed college courses.
+- An overall grade point average of 2.75 or better for all completed university courses.